galawaydude/data-place/100 operating-systems/Process Synchronization.md

 | 7    | P2      | `MOV count, R1`         | 4       | 6         | 4         | P2 stores 4 to `count`.
 (Overwrites P1's update) |

 **Result:** `count` ends at **4**.
 This is also an **inconsistent** result.

+Now, basically what you saw there is a race condition, a race condition is basically a condition, when the outcome of different processes accessing shared date, depends on the relative order of their execution (i.e.e)